topleft/google-places-basics/readme.md

 }
 ```

-Okay, lets open up index.html and see what we've got!
+Okay, lets open up *index.html* and see what we've got!
+Try to do it via the terminal, also referred to as the command line :) also referred to as bash...and iTerm...and the shell...okay thats enough.

 You can grab the finished files for Part 1 [here](https://github.com/topleft/google-places-basics/tree/v2).